 - check and replace all wheel bearings, new disks and pads etc

 - 3.9 ratio diff gears installed, instead of the 4.1 gears, which were driving me nuts with the high rpm.
-Later we had 3.54 ratio gears installed.
+Later we had 3.54 ratio gears installed (see below).

 We could then do the first revision of the intercooler which was 500mm long.
 It was in time for 2016 summer and on a few hot days in Perth we tested the engine cooling ability and air con function.
 While fully loaded and pulling hard up a long hill with brakes applied we got the intake temps to 250/260 and after the intercooler down to 70deg.
 Considering it was 30deg outside that was pretty good since a good size (fan cooled) top mount has been shown to drop the temp from 130 to 90deg under significantly less load in the some condition.

 We had 187rwkw and strong torque ~600nm.
 On driving it felt quicker than a wagon fitted with +30 injectors.
-In a 50kph zone we could still accelerate up a steep hill in 5th gear so it was time to remove the 3.9 ratio gears and fit the 3.55 ratio gears withhold spacers we had made for the VDJ79.
+In a 50kph zone we could still accelerate up a steep hill in 5th gear so it was time to remove the 3.9 ratio gears and fit the 3.54 ratio gears with the solid spacers we had made for the VDJ79.
 Now rpm dropped to 2000rpm at 100kph, 3rd was now very versatile and we had longer legs in all gears.
-The front diff housing was removed to have a bracing kit welded on.
+The gearing like this is a pleasure to drive daily and just feels so normal - we get lots of positive responses about the setup with surprise how little it changes the low speed, which is the main concern for most people.
+The front diff housing was removed to have a bracing kit welded on for extra strength.

 On one of those days, towing a 4WD on a trailer out to the wheatbelt, it was so hot that cool drink cans in the tray were bulging and a few burst.
 The engine did not overheat and the air con cooled better than ever before - icy cold.
 We knew that we had an effective solution so we designed custom moulded end tanks that allowed us to have a taller and longer core to use the full grill opening.